Gaurav Pandey Genetics and Genomics Summer Scholars

-The Mount Sinai Genomics Summer Scholars Program is an internship opportunity designed for undergraduate students who have faced challenges in their academic journey and are interested in pursuing careers in science and medicine.
-This 10-week program provides innovative and world-class experiences for students interested in genetics and genomics research.
+The Gaurav Pandey Genetics and Genomics Summer Scholars Program is a 10-week internship opportunity designed for undergraduate students who have faced challenges in their academic journey and are interested in pursuing careers in science and medicine.
+This program provides innovative and world-class research experiences in genetics and genomics and operates through partnerships with local universities.

 Duration